eluceon/get_next_line/README.md

 # get_next_line

-The aim of this project is to make you code a function that returns a line, read from a file descriptor.
+The aim of this project is to make a function that returns a line, read from a file descriptor.